Balancedly splittable orthogonal designs and equiangular tight frames: Introduction

 \section{Introduction}

 A \emph{Hadamard matrix} is a square matrix $H_n$ of order $n$, with entries in the set $\{1,-1\}$, such that $H_nH_n^t = nI_n$.
-These structures, along with their more general counterpart \emph{weighing matrices}, have proved to be useful in a variety of settings, from theoretical applications in finite geometry and combinatorial designs, to applied applications in statistics and optics (See \cite{Seb} and the references cited therein).
+These structures, along with their more general counterpart \emph{weighing matrices}, have proved to be useful in a variety of settings, from theoretical applications in finite geometry and combinatorial designs, to applied applications in statistics and optics (see \cite{Seb} and the references cited therein).
 Despite the growing interest in these objects, insight into their existence and properties has proven difficult.
 One must draw on several branches of mathematics to answer even the simplest of questions.

 Nevertheless, researchers have continued to find new and interesting applications for these elusive objects.
 A recent development in \cite{KharSuda2} has been to \emph{split} the matrix into two parts.
-A Hadamard matrix is said to be \emph{balancedly splittable} if it is permutation equivalent to a matrix that has an $\ell\times n$ submatrix $H_1$ such that $H_1^tH_1 = \ell I_n + aA + b\bar{A}$, where $A$ is the adjacency matrix of some undirected graph and $\bar{A}$ its compliment.
-It is our goal in this note to extend this concept to a more general object, such as orthogonal designs.
+A Hadamard matrix is said to be \emph{balancedly splittable} if it is permutation equivalent to a matrix that has an $\ell\times n$ submatrix $H_1$ such that $H_1^tH_1 = \ell I_n + aA + b\bar{A}$, where $A$ is the adjacency matrix of some simple (no loops) undirected graph and $\bar{A}$ its compliment.
+The aim in this paper is twofold; first, it generalizes and extends the existing results on balancedly splittable Hadamard matrices to larger classes.
+Second, it introduces variables in the structures to help open the concept for further research.
+A connection with a recent result of Shayne Waldron \cite{waldron2020tight} is discussed and examples are given.
+Due to the variety of applications of equiangular tight frames in areas such as error-correcting codes, signal reconstruction, and other practical applications, see \cite{CCHT2018} for details, the attempt here is to add more useful tools to study them.

+Preliminary materials are covered in Section 2.
+The study of splittable orthogonal designs is divided to the \emph{faithful} and \emph{unfaithful} parts in Section 3.
+Section 4 is devoted to the construction of unfaithful case, and Section 5 to the faithful case.
+The connection to unbiased orthogonal designs is discussed in Section 6.